ppgeyser/ppgeyser.github.io/resume.md

   * Administrative and Technical Support Specialist
     * Providing technical assistance for questions and problems
     * Resolving problems with networks and other computer systems
-    * Diagnosing system errors and other issues-Training other staff members on troubleshooting and diagnosing problems
+    * Diagnosing system errors and other issues
+    * Training other staff members on troubleshooting and diagnosing problems
     * Provide general administrative and clerical support including mailing, scanning, faxing and copying to management
     * Maintain electronic and hard copy filing system
     * Perform data entry and scan documents
     * Prepare and modify documents including correspondence, reports, drafts, memos and emails

-* uBreakiFix | Seattle, WA | September 2015 - August 2018
+* uBreakiFix / Seattle, WA / September 2015 - August 2018
   * Assistant Manager
     * Ensure that Store meets or exceeds sales/profit goals
     * Maintains store staff by assisting in recruiting, selecting, orienting, andtraining employees